-After he bloody and violent incident that took place at the Kunming Train Station, an anti-terrorism squad was assembled in a renowned Chinese Buddhist temple with nearly 1,700 years of history.
+After a bloody and violent incident took place at the Kunming Train Station in 2014, an anti-terrorism squad was assembled in a renowned Chinese Buddhist temple with nearly 1,700 years of history.
 The monks chant Buddhist scriptures during the day and practice martial arts at night.
 This phenomenon has sparked controversy and heated debate on the Internet.

 According to China News,the first-ever anti-terrorism squad based in a shrine was convened in one of the oldest temples in China, the Lingyin Temple.
 Currently, there are 45 members on the squad made up of 20 monks from the temple and 25 security guards.